That's all from our live page for today.

 The Government has unveiled a £20 million fund and a new review board to improve Southern rail services and "get to grips" with problems on its network.

-An end to the French ferry strike, goodbye to Sir David Frost and a kidnap ordeal relived - here are the headlines from one, three and five years ago in #onthisday
+A memorial to a communist dictator, fresh anti-fracking protests and a royal honour for a young carer - here are the headlines from one, three and five years ago on #onthisday

 The Home Secretary has written to the boss of Southern Rail over the problems affecting the network.

-Amber Rudd, whose constituency of Hastings and Rye is affected by the issues, has joined with fellow South East MP Huw Merriman to raise concerns over how commuters are suffering.
+Amber Rudd, whose constituency of Hastings and Rye is affected by the issues, has joined with her fellow Sussex MP Huw Merriman to raise concerns over how commuters are suffering.